 Take every opportunity to be kind and generous, even if it’s just a compliment, a smile, or a facebook “like.”
 Tell people you love them.
 Don’t take yourself too seriously.
 Laugh out loud.
 Play music.
 Dance.
 Make love.
 That includes making love to yourself.
 Yes, that’s love, too.

 I’ve been working on Book 3 of the Lilith series for a long time, struggling with the Impostor Syndrome way longer than I should have.
-I’m giving myself a kick in the ass by posting my drafts in password-protected entries for subscribers to my May Ling List.
+I’m giving myself a kick in the ass by posting my drafts publicly in a social storytelling site.
 Chapter One of Lilith: Beyond the Deluge is Sisters.
 I hope you enjoy it.
 I would truly appreciate it if you leave me feedback in the comments section to help me shape the final draft.

 I went to an all-girls nun-run Catholic high school in the Philippines, very strict and narrow-minded.
 I was a good student but something as trivial as my asymmetric hairstyle got their granny panties in a bunch.
 What made high school life worth living was Gina.
 She and I connected on an artistic and literary level.
 She was a huge The Cure fan, so I drew her a portrait of Robert Smith.
 She wrote me a fantasy article for Town & Country magazine, in which I am a fabulous art curator and married to Johnny Depp.
 We talked endlessly about ideas for stories we wanted to write someday and we talked about sex.
 Sure, we had no experience whatsoever, but we were teenagers.
 Sex was an obsession.